naviqore/documentation/Writerside/topics/raptor-xx.md

 using modern C++20/C++23 standards.
 The project incorporates advanced data structures and algorithms to enable efficient route planning, with an emphasis on cross-platform compatibility and robust build configurations via CMake.

-The C++ implementation is based heavily on the [Simple Raptor](simple-raptor.md "Simple RAPTOR Implementation"), but extends it with optimizations and modern C++ features.
-In this section, we focus on the C++ implementation, detailing the key components and challenges faced during development.
+The C++ implementation is heavily inspired by the [Simple Raptor](simple-raptor.md "Simple RAPTOR Implementation") and utilizes modern C++ features.
+This section focuses on the C++ implementation, detailing the key components and challenges encountered during development.

 The C++ implementation comprises: